-On 23 April 2026, Paul Ciss from IPAR and member of the COINS project will speak on “Strengthening the resilience of rice farmers in the Senegal River Valley through the Farmer Field Schools (FFS) approach, incorporating the System of Rice Intensification (SRI)”.
+On 23 April 2026, Dr. Paul Ndiaga Ciss from IPAR and member of the COINS project spoke on “Strengthening the resilience of rice farmers in the Senegal River Valley through the Farmer Field Schools (FFS) approach, incorporating the System of Rice Intensification (SRI)”.

 Available in en